arendst/Tasmota/lib/libesp32/berry_animation/animation_docs/Animation_Development.md

 ### Setting Dynamic Parameters

-Users can set both static values and ValueProviders using the same syntax:
+Users can set both static values and value_providers using the same syntax:

 ```berry
 # Create animation